prupireddy/ComoEEG-NN-MATLAB/README.txt

 -Each of the programs have their own readme in the metadata section, are documented.
 This is more of a broad explanation.
-Process-oriented notes are stored in Report in the CNN + Spectrogram, CNN V1 Folder.
+Process-oriented notes are stored in Report in the CNN + Spectrogram - CNN V1.
 Brainstorming notes are stored in the Brainstorming folder in the same location - but I am not sure if I have uploaded them yet.

 -There are three scripts (in order of execution):